davidvalverde/valvertheme/README.md

-# valvertheme
+# ValverTheme
-WordPress Theme for portfolio
+WordPress Theme for portfolio.